UPDATED: 04/30/2016 — see Change Log

-UPDATED: 04/30/2016 — see Change Log**

 FEEDSTOCK: Natural gas

-    US Nitrogen’s groundbreaking ceremony took place in February 2012; at that time, the company expected to start production in March 2014.
-Since then, the project became mired in planning snafus, creating a cascade of regulatory and legal disputes, most of which are now resolved.
+US Nitrogen broke ground in February 2012, at which time it expected to start production in March 2014.
+Since then, the project has become mired in snafus, creating serious delays and a cascade of regulatory and legal disputes.